Editorial photograph of a procurement team comparing two Microsoft renewal quotes side by side on a boardroom table

 Download the Microsoft EA Renewal Playbook.

 A buyer side framework for the Microsoft commercial estate, EA and MCA included.
-Six factor decision model, discount math, true up posture, price file negotiation, and the red line list used across five hundred plus enterprise software engagements.
+Decision model, discount math, true up posture, price file negotiation, and the red line list used across 500+ enterprise software engagements.

 Independent.
 Buyer side.
-Built for CIOs and procurement leads renewing the EA, considering the MCA migration, or building the 12 month cadence around the next Microsoft anniversary.
+Built for CIOs and procurement leads renewing the EA, weighing the MCA migration, or building the cadence around the next Microsoft anniversary.

 Microsoft EA Renewal Playbook